201 W. Wilson St, P.O. Box 1198, Tarboro, NC 27886

 • In April 2013 staff members, Lindsay Flood, M.A., and Amanda Keeny Stamper, from the CCR office completed AMDA'sAdvanced Metal Detecting Course in Pine Mountain, Georgia.
 The course was established and designed to provide best practice guidelines when applying metal detecting in archaeological research.
 The course was offered as part of RPA's Continuing Professional Education (CPE) Program.
 Chris Espenshade M.A., RPA., Regional Director of CCRG's Michigan Office, is a founder and board member of AMDA.

-• In February 2013 Susan Bamann Ph.D., RPA was the guest speaker at WTS's ( Advancing Women in Transportation) NC Triangle Chapter Transportation You luncheon.
+• In February 2013 Susan Bamann Ph.D., RPA was the guest speaker at WTS's ( Advancing Women in Transportation) NC Triangle Chapter Transportation You meeting.
 Transportation YOU is a hands-on, interactive, mentoring program that offers young girls ages 13-18 an introduction to a wide variety of transportation careers.

 • Clients and the general public may wish to view our occasional "Spotlight" on Historic Architecture and Archaeology.
 This feature provides insights or links to issues or projects reflecting CCR's work in the Southeast and Mid-Atlantic regions

 • CCR is pleased to announce our new office location adjacent to Tarboro's historic Town Common: